bestia-dev/new_date_time_units_and_formats/README.md

 Simple.
 We need to make new ideas to be global, international and computer friendly.
 Forget about the old cultural differences that caused a lot of problems.
 Most of the people don't know there are a lot of different calendars used around the world and in the history.
 They just need one calendar and they will be happy until someone tries to change it.

-First we need a new name because classic week has constantly 7 days.
+First we need a new name for disambiguation because the classic week has constantly 7 days.
 The new word should be "veek" abbreviated to "v".
 Same-same, but different.
 It starts with the working monday and ends sunday to rest after a week of work.
 The veekday is already inside the new date format as a number: 1d is monday and 7d is sunday.
 So no more unknown veekdays in the date format.
 And having a numeric value for veekday is way better that words that are different in different languages and cultures.
 I propose that monday, tuesday,... be renamed to 1d, 2d, 3d, 4d, 5d, 6d, 7d with pronunciation onedee, twodee, threedee, fourdee, fivedee, sixdee, sevendee.

 Quarters for business reports are very easily calculated: 52 veeks / 4 = 13 veeks per quarter.